What Goes On (Beatles song): Rubber Soul sessions, 1965

 Neil Aspinall recalls that McCartney made a multitrack home demo of the song in 1965: "When Paul wanted to show Ringo how 'What Goes On' sounded he made up a multi-track tape.
 Onto this went Paul singing, Paul playing lead guitar, Paul playing bass and Paul playing drums.
 Then Ringo listened to the finished tape and added his own ideas before the recording session."

 The Rubber Soul version was recorded in one take, with overdubs, during a late-night session on 4 November 1965.
 George Martin produced, supported by engineers Norman Smith, Ken Scott and Graham Platt.
 Everett writes that Lennon's guitar part is in the style of Steve Cropper and his "Memphis 'chick' rhythm part."
 He adds that George Harrison includes "rockabilly string crossings, double-stops, and portamento neighbors."
 Starr likely recorded a guide vocal on the basic track, wiped over by his final vocal overdub.
-The original guide vocal can be heard through the drum mike during Starr's solo and during the coda.
+The original guide vocal can be heard through the drum mic during Starr's solo and during the coda.
 As well, during the verse before the lead break after Starr sings "tell me why," Lennon says, "We already told you why!", in reference to the Beatles' "Tell Me Why" from A Hard Day's Night.

 Martin, assisted by Smith and Jerry Boys, mixed the song for mono and stereo on 9 November 1965.
 Harrison's Gretsch Tennessean guitar is muted during the last two bars of the mono mix.
 Everett suggests this likely happened because the engineer meant to mute the vocal track but forgot that Harrison's guitar was on that track as well.